flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 Mandate encouraged the Ammatar to return.
 Today, the Mandate still stands in a bit of a state of shock as it tries to regain its footing.
-After the previous Mandate governor resigned to return to the Republic, Empress Jamyl placed the Mandate under the stewardship of Heir Yonis Ardishapur.
+After the previous Mandate governor resigned to return to the Republic, Empress Jamyl placed the Mandate under the stewardship of Heir Yonis Ardishapur, mostly as a political move in hopes of distracting him from problems with the Empress’s leadership.
 Although many Nefantar decided to return, the Mandate itself survives and many have chosen to remain under Empire protection.

 Angel Cartel
 ------------